Does Medicare Cover Walk In Bathtubs ?

-Of course only the walker and the portable commode may be covered by Medicare, but a transfer seat at least is far less expensive than a walk in tub if your parent is going to have to pay the bill.
+Of course, only the walker and the portable commode may be covered by Medicare, but a transfer seat at least is far less expensive than a walk in tub if your parent is going to have to pay the bill.

-I have long article with 30+ caregiver tips on helping an elderly parent to bathe should you wish to become involved in washing your loved one, and are looking for some practical advice and tips.
+I have a long article with 30+ caregiver tips on helping an elderly parent to bathe should you wish to become involved in washing your loved one, and are looking for some practical advice and tips.
 You can read that here.